soyuan1/Machine-Learning-Model/README.md

 # Machine-Learning-Model
-This repository is to save the machine learning model from google colab Import model ✔
+This repository is to save the machine learning model from google colab.
+Import model ✔  <br />
-Split model to training set and validation set ✔ create a model ✖ deploy model ✖
+Split model to training set and validation set ✔  <br />
+create a model ✖  <br />
+deploy model ✖  <br />